freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/elm/custom-types/index.md

 ---
 ## Custom Types

 Custom Types are one of the main features of the Elm language, and are similar to [Rust's enums](https://doc.rust-lang.org/book/second-edition/ch06-01-defining-an-enum.html).

-### Syntax and Definition

 Custom Types are types with a well-defined set of possible values, and are defined with the `type` keyword:

 ```elm
 type Direction = Left | Right | Up | Down